 Fashion retailers have a big problem: getting shoppers off the Internet and back into stores.
-Online shopping’s popularity has sent store managers scrambling to make the live shopping experience exciting again.
+Online shopping’s popularity has sent store managers scrambling to make the live retail experience exciting again.
 With traditional shopping malls dropping like flies across the country, retailers know that something needs to be done.

 This is why more and more retailers are curating their stores with art.
 Wall art and ambitious interior designs shift a store’s focus from a shopping experience to a creative adventure that retailers hope will tempt shoppers into brick and mortar stores.